Friday, December 29, 2023

 10 We are not as clever as we think we are.

 We used to think we were the at the center of the universe and everything revolved around us.
 Some people think they are the center of the universe and the everything world should revolve around them.
-Others say the brain is the most complex structure in the universe but isn’t; the entire planet together with the biosphere in which all the brains survive is far more complex.
+Others say the brain is the most complex structure in the universe but isn’t; the entire planet together with the biosphere in which all the brains survive far more complex.
 We are always getting things wrong, and we should never be as arrogant as to think we know and stop learning.
 The more we think we know, the more we realise what little we do know.
 We should always be open to new learning, new ways of thinking and always aware that we could be wrong and others know more than us.
 Perhaps it would be the first sign of intelligence, if we owned up to ourselves that we aren’t intelligent at all.
 See" The Mess the world is in and what to do about it" below.

 11 Our Leaders are usually rich, selfish, paranoid, incompetent charlatans, and they think the vast majority of us are too.